 "The Prophetic Challenge of Monastic Life and the New Evangelization"

-The Monastic Institute is sponsored and organized by Saint John's School of Theology·Seminary and Saint John's Abbey.
+The Monastic Institute is sponsored by Saint John's School of Theology and Seminary in partnership with Saint John's Abbey.
 Its goal is to foster reflection and conversation on matters of concern to monastic communities and other intentional communities, both Christian and non-Christian.